tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Usually, the weather conditions are *calculated by the DWD*.
 If a weather condition is not available in the forecast data, the app tries to calculate it from other items.
 If you are interested how this app calculates icons in this case, see [here](https://codeberg.org/Starfish/TinyWeatherForecastGermany/src/branch/master/app/src/main/java/de/kaffeemitkoffein/tinyweatherforecastgermany/WeatherCodeContract.java) in the source code.

-Thresholds for significant weather conditions are subjective and perhaps debatable, but weather conditions calculated by the DWD have priority and always remain unmodified, if available.
+Thresholds for significant weather conditions are subjective and perhaps debatable, but weather conditions calculated by the DWD have priority and always remain unmodified (for one single exception, see below), if available.
 If you are interested in the priorities, see [this DWD document](https://www.dwd.de/DE/leistungen/opendata/help/schluessel_datenformate/kml/mosmix_element_weather_xls.xlsx?__blob=publicationFile&v=6).

+However, the official label for thunderstorms (having the highest priority available) is *slight or moderate thunderstorm with rain or snow*; to prevent confusion, Tiny Weather Forecast Germany shows lightning with rain if temperature is above 0° C *or* snowflakes if it is equal or below zero.

 ### Why does the app give a different value for some parameter (e.g. temperature) than the official station reading?